Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 ## Test run

-Let's run `python -m pytest -vs -n auto --headed`.
+Let's run - run `python -m pytest -vs -n auto --headed` - there will be two intened FAILED tests..

 The `-n auto` uses pytest-xdist to determine number of cores and split tests across them.
 One can set number of cores `-n 4` etc.